oatmeelsquares/SP25_DS5111_rn7ena/ERD.md

     - timestamp (grouped by day of the week)
     - AVG(avg_percent_change) as avg_percent_change

+The final tables will map directly into plots, which are described in the table titles.
 Each of the final tables will produce a plot that gives direct insights into one of the four proposed questions.
 They describe the data in a visual way so as to gain useful insights from the raw data.